 which work by balancing the chemicals in the brain.
 However, Dr. Zacharias

-said that both of these types of medications should not be used if you
+said that both of these types of medications have some side effects that

 Prescription lidocaine nasal: Nasal spray or drops applied directly to nerves in the back of the nasal